MinhJrDinh/PythonForEverybody/README.md

 - Pictures added in notes are also included in 'Extras'

 Folder labelled 'TwitterOAuth' contains files used when learning about Twitter's API
+- Make sure files are in the same directory as the code run to use them